How to apply?

 - a transcript of earlier academic records

-Programme-specific deadlines for applications are listed Doctoral Education Curricula in the descriptions of doctoral programmes.
+Programme-specific deadlines for applications are listed on the webpages of doctoral programmes.

 5. The application for pursuing doctoral studies is processed by the relevant doctoral programme.